microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 ### Technical key features

+- **Data Processing:** Microsoft Fabric to process both audio and conversation files at scale, leveraging its benefits for efficient and scalable data handling.
-- **Conversation Summarization and Key Phrase Extraction:** Summarize long conversations into a short paragraph and pull out key phrases that are relevant to the conversation.
+- **Summarization and Key Phrase Extraction:** Azure OpenAI to summarize long conversations into concise paragraphs and extract key phrases relevant to the conversation.
-- **Speech-to-text using Azure Speech:** Transcribe audio files including speaker diarization that is typically used in post-call analytics scenarios.
+- **Speech-to-text:** Azure Speech to transcribe audio files, including speaker diarization for post-call analytics.
 Diarization is the process of recognizing and separating speakers in mono channel audio data.
-- **Sensitive information extraction and redaction:** Identify, categorize, and redact sensitive information in conversation transcription
-- **Sentiment analysis and opinion mining:** Analyze transcriptions and associate positive, neutral, or negative sentiment at the utterance and conversation-level.
+- **Dashboard:** Power BI to visualize the correlation of operational metrics with the generated knowledge mining insights.

 \
 ![image](/images/readMe/ckm-v2-ui.png)